AmoghJohri/CSF2113/README.md

 The website contains information about the latest earphones with ratings above 4 stars.

 The ScraperProject contains the code to scrape product name, image links and ratings of the various earphones displayed.
+Additionally, the scraper also makes use of USER BOTS to bypass restrictions on website that prevent them from scraping multiple times.
+As a result, if due to an unfortunate event/ ineffective selection of USER BOT , you do not find output in the file.
+Just delete the created output file and rerun the code without any changes until you find an output.

 Instructions to run the Scraper: